 Flag-Triggered Output Statements:

 Statements that cause intermediate results (output) to be produced based on a Boolean-valued flag.
-This is a common technique for program test.
+This is a common technique for program testing.

 Flow Chart:

 A control flow diagram in which suitably annotated geometrical figures are used to represent operations, data, or equipment, and arrows are used to indicate the sequential flow from one to another.